 And to what extent is it ever truly deserved?

-Chekhov’s storytelling technique strikes with delightful efficiency the three elements I believe are essential to a good story:
+Chekhov’s storytelling technique delivers the three elements essential to a good story:

 - a curious starting point,